 So you’ve been appointed as executor of a will – What next?
 The death of a loved family member or friend is invariably a difficult time, and without a properly implemented estate plan, it can become an unfortunate burden on the executor of the deceased person’s estate – once again reaffirming the importance of fulsome estate planning that can minimise distress at that unfortunate time.

-As much as we estate solicitors ‘harp on’ about the importance of having a will, or having an up-to-date will, it’s actually not because we’re bored and seeking work – it’s because of the all too real situations we come across when we see things go wrong.
+As much as estate solicitors go on about the importance of having a will, or having an up-to-date will, it’s not because we are bored and are seeking work – it’s because of the all too real situations we come across when we see things go wrong.
+Read more about a real-life situation and consequences that came as a result of not having an up-to-date will.

 Without stoking the embers or fearmongering, the reality of COVID-19 and its disruption on our livelihoods is now an undisputable reality.